 Most organizations still rely on WPA2-PSK for Wi-Fi access.
 While convenient, PSKs are vulnerable to password sharing, brute-force attacks, and insider misuse.
 Rotating passwords is time-consuming and often ignored, creating long-term security risks.
 Once a device is connected, there’s little visibility into who’s behind the screen.

 Certificate-based solutions such as EAP-TLS offer stronger security but are complex to manage.
 IT teams must deploy, track, and revoke certificates across a mix of devices.
+Traditional certificate management often requires manual reset procedures for certificate renewal or re-issuance, which can be cumbersome for IT teams.
 This approach often demands additional infrastructure, such as internal PKI systems, and leaves gaps when users bring personal devices into the mix.
 These limitations expose a clear need for a more flexible, identity-centric model.

 What Makes Okta Ideal for Identity-First Networking

 Okta serves as a cloud-based identity provider (IdP) that centralizes authentication for users, apps, and devices.
+Okta users’ credentials and attributes are centrally managed, enabling seamless integration with authentication and access policies.
 Instead of managing credentials in multiple places, Okta brings everything under one umbrella.
 It supports a wide range of authentication methods and integrates with many business systems.
+Okta authentication can be completed using security keys, such as YubiKey, or biometric methods via WebAuthn or FIDO2 for enhanced security.

 Okta’s Single Sign-On (SSO) reduces friction by allowing users to authenticate once and gain access to multiple services.
 Adaptive Multi-Factor Authentication (MFA) adds another layer of protection by analyzing login context, such as location, device, or behavior, before allowing access.
 This dynamic approach fits perfectly into an identity-first Wi-Fi strategy.
+Features like Okta FastPass are optional enhancements that provide passwordless and biometric sign-in for added convenience.
 Lifecycle management ensures that user access changes in real time based on employment status or group membership, which is especially important in large or dynamic organizations.

 When paired with Wi-Fi authentication, these capabilities ensure only verified users with appropriate roles can connect.
 It makes the wireless network smarter, able to evaluate who’s connecting and how, before assigning access rights.